dclause/search_autocomplete/README.txt

 --------------------------------------------------------------------------------
 -- 2. Updating Search Autocomplete:

-BEWARE: Update to 7.x-3.x from 7.x-2.x will lose every previous configuration.
+BEWARE: Update to 7.x-4.x from 7.x-3.x will lose every previous configuration.
 Please make sure you can produce the suggestion set you need using views.
 This should be easy !

 Delete every files in the module directory sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.

-Place all files from this 3.x version in this sites/all/modules/search_autocomplete or equivalent folder.
+Place all files from this 4.x version in this sites/all/modules/search_autocomplete or equivalent folder.

 Run the update script.
 Make sure to run the update functions.